puppetlabs/puppetdb/README.md

 _TODO: add instructions for terminus installation_

+### Installing PostgreSQL

+While a full discussion of how to install PostgreSQL is outside the scope of this document, you can get a local copy of PostgreSQL installed for testing fairly easily.

+For example, if you're on a Mac you can install PostgreSQL easily through Homebrew:

+    $ brew install postgresql

+    # Now start the database
+    $ postgres -D /usr/local/var/postgres &

+    # Create a database
+    $ createdb puppetdb

+On a Debian box you can install PostgreSQL locally like so:

+    $ apt-get install postgresql

+    # Switch to the postgres user
+    $ sudo -u postgres sh

+    # Create a new user and database for puppetdb
+    $ createuser -DRSP puppetdb
+    $ createdb -O puppetdb puppetdb
+    $ exit

+    # You can now login to the database via TCP with the credentials
+    # you just established
+    $ psql -h localhost puppetdb puppetdb

 ## Puppet Setup

 In order to talk to PuppetDB, Puppet must be configured to use the PuppetDB